mirzafahad/mirzafahad/README.md

 I am an Embedded Engineer.
 In layman's terms I am both a Hardware Engineer and a Software Engineer.
 I am competent in rapid hardware prototyping including PCB design and electronic circuit debugging.
 C is my backbone programming language and I love Python.

 I work at 7Next (7-Eleven R&D).
-For more information about me checkout the links below.
+Feel free to reach out to me.

 ## Find me around the web 🌎:
 - Here is my [LinkedIn](https://www.linkedin.com/in/fahadmirza1/) 💼